vgardner/drupal8-vagrant/README.md

   1. Take a look at vdd_example cookbook inside chef/cookbooks/custom directory.
   2. Create your own cookbook and place it inside chef/cookbooks/custom directory.
-  3. Include your recipies in run_list in vdd.json role file inside chef/roles directory.
+  3. Include your recipes in run_list in vdd.json role file inside chef/roles directory.

 Remote cookbook using berkshelf
 -------------------------------